sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 # Modify and Fine-tune Performance RNN to Generate Classical Music

-This is my research project for one of the modules I'm taking for my Master's degree.
-I might continue with this further, even though my research project finishes.
+This is my MSc dissertation project.

-My goal is to create another version of Performance RNN that can generate classical music that sounds close to human-composed classical music.
+This project was to fine-tune Performance RNN to generate classical music with a "human-like" quality.

+A "human-like" quality is the qualities that we see in a Human-Composed music, such as "a clear tonality", "a clear chord progression", and "a good sense of rhythm".

+Performance RNN was already trained with classical music, but I thought that the generated classical music still lacked that "human-like" quality.

+I aimed to fine-tune the model further with more classical music to enhance its performance.

-The project involved 3 iteration processes that involved model modifications and fine-tuning processes.
+The project involved 3 iterative processes that involved model scripts modifications and fine-tuning processes.

 ## Training
-All of the models used are pre-trained models.
+All of the models used are pre-trained Performance RNN models.

-The models were fed with 1,342 MIDI and MusicXML files in total.
+The models were trained with 1,342 MIDI and MusicXML files in total.
-40 MusicXML files were from Musescore and they are all public domain.
+40 MusicXML files were from Musescore.com and they are all public domain.
 The rest was from the Aligned Scores and Performances (ASAP) dataset: https://github.com/fosfrancesco/asap-dataset

 The dataset will be divided into 2 datasets, training, and evaluation, with a ratio of 90:10.